mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 ## References in Scripture

 {% include verse.html
-text="When people began to multiply on the face of the ground, and daughters were born to them, the sons of God saw that they were fair, and they took wives for themselves of all that they chose. [...]
-The Nephilim were on the earth in those days—and also afterward—when **the sons of God went in to the daughters of humans,** who bore children to them.
-These were the heroes that were of old, warriors of renown." verse="Genesis 6:1-2,4"
+text="When men began to multiply on the surface of the ground, and daughters were born to them, God’s sons saw that men’s daughters were beautiful, and they took any that they wanted for themselves as wives. [...]
+The Nephilim were in the earth in those days, and also after that, when **God’s sons came in to men’s daughters** and had children with them.
+Those were the mighty men who were of old, men of renown." verse="Genesis 6:1-2,4"
 %}